SAN DIEGO, UNITED STATES 1935-36

 Photo top center: Postcard of the California-Pacific International Exposition, 1935-6, Original Source Unknown.
 Courtesy Pinterest.
 Column Top: Official Souvenir Guidebook of the California-Pacific International Exposition, 1935, Expo Authority.
 Courtesy Pinterest.
 Column Bottom: House of Hospitality, Date Unknown, Historic American Buildings Survey.
 Courtesy Library of Congress.

-They would try it again, another two year exposition twenty years after their first in 1915-6.
+They would try it again, another two year exposition twenty years after their first with the Panama California Exposition in 1915-6.
 San Diego was attempting to jump start its economy during the depression, an idea many cities had in the United States at the time, adding to the proliferation of fairs during the 1930's just at a time the Bureau of International Expositions was getting starting on their sanctioning route.
 San Diego 1935-6 was not sanctioned, unlike the first truly sanctioned event that same year in Brussels.
 There's some that contest the notion that the fair was international, although it was in a nominal sense.

 The fair was held again in Balboa Park, using some of the same structures that were built for the previous incarnation.
 Others, built in between, such as the Natural History Museum, was the Palace of Natural History in 1935.
 Only a few additional exhibits were added for the fair from the Civilian Conservation Corps.
 The Museum of Man had been built in between as well; it would become the Palace of Fine Arts at the exposition, even hosting Rembrandt's "Portrait of an Old Lady" in 1936.
 There were international sections in the Palace of Fine Arts representing Italian, Spanish, Mexican, and Far East art, plus art from England, Germany, France, and America.